vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

  ```

 ### Splitting the Lasso and counting points
-split_lasso_and_count_points() divides the lasso into segments and counts how many data points fall within a specified thickness around each segment.
+split_lasso_and_count_points() divides the Lasso into segments and counts how many data points fall within a specified thickness around each segment.
 ```
     def split_lasso_and_count_points(self):
         """Split the lasso into segments and calculate the number of points near each segment."""